 With 6.3% of households unable to pay their bills on time, Poland is the only other Central European country below the EU average (6.6%).

-These data were collected as part of the annual EU survey on income and living conditions.
+This data was collected as part of the annual EU survey on income and living conditions and published by Eurostat, the official statistical office of the European Commission.